mbmorrissey/mbmorrissey.github.io/_pages/teaching.md

 ### Using R
 <img src="/images/Using_R_cover_small_file.jpg" align="left" width="170px"/>
 Most modern statistics books for biologists aim to teach students to use R and become competent at data analysis in 180 or so pages.
 In my experience, this leaves students able to run through examples, but puts them in a very frustrating situation when they try to move on to their own analyses.
-Basically, it is very hard to simultaneously propel students along both their R learning curves and their statistical modelling learning curves (there are not the same thing!!).
+Basically, it is very hard to simultaneously propel students along both their R learning curves and their statistical modelling learning curves (they are not the same thing!!).
 This book supports instructors and students who would like to invest some time getting to know R first, focusing on mathematical operations, data handling and plotting.
 Once we get a little way along our R learning curve, it can become a tool for learning about statistics.
 <p></p>

 ### Elementary Statistical Modelling